 2016 – 2022

-In 2016, the company name was inside a fuchsia circle with a dark gradient and gray, almost black shadows.
+In 2016, the company name was inside a fuchsia circle with a dark gradient and gray-to-black shadows.
 The word “Sunsilk” was the largest and was at the top.
 But it consisted only of lowercase letters, in contrast to the inscription “CO-CREATIONS,” made in small capital glyphs.
 The font remains the same as in the previous version.

 2022 – today

-The current Sunsilk logo differs from the previous one by the absence of gray shadows along the edge of the circle and along the letters.
-The purple color has become darker, and the gradient has acquired a pronounced linear shape.
+The current Sunsilk logo differs from the previous one in that it lacks gray shading along the edges of the circle and the letters.
+The purple has darkened, and the gradient has taken on a pronounced linear shape.
 The bottom lettering has been removed, allowing the designers to enlarge the word “Sunsilk.”
 Moreover, it is now so large that the first “s” and the last “k” go beyond the round base.

 Font and Colors

-In 2022, the font of the Sunsilk logo has changed slightly, although the brand name still uses bold geometric sans serifs.
+In 2022, the Sunsilk logo’s font changed slightly, although the brand name still uses bold geometric sans serifs.
 The letters have taken on a more round shape, while many corners have been cut off and smoothed.
 The left-hand cuts at the tops of the vertical strokes “i,” “l,” and “k” look symmetrical.

 The color scheme has also been modified.
-Now it is dominated by the purple of different shades – from dark to pink with a gradient transition.
+Now it is dominated by purple, ranging from dark to light pink, with a gradient.
 The white inscription is visible against such a background.

 Despite the abundance of versions, Sunsilk’s symbols are associated with its name, which is present in all versions.
-Since 1963, a graphic designation in the form of a vertical oval has appeared in the logo, which has transformed from the letter “S” into an elongated curl.
+Since 1963, a graphic designation in the form of a vertical oval has appeared in the logo, evolving from the letter “S” into an elongated curl.

 The emblem contains several types of typefaces.
 The first versions were serif; the rest were not.
 The current logo uses a sleek, grotesque font.
-The color palette also varied – from black and white classics to bright purple neon spectrum.
+The color palette also ranged from black-and-white classics to a bright purple neon spectrum.

 What is the logo of Sunsilk?